Table of Contents

 Epidemiology of bacterial meningitis

-At acute bacterial meningitis, the meninges and the subarachnoid cavity are infected.
-Incidence in Europe: 2–6/100,000 affected people.
+In acute bacterial meningitis, the meninges and the subarachnoid cavity are infected.
+In Europe, the incidence is 2–6 cases per 100,000 people.
 The disease is significantly more frequent in the meningismus belt in the sub-Saharan regions of Africa.
-At bacterial meningitis, different pathogens are typical for respective age groups with empiric antibiotic therapy.
+Empiric antibiotic therapy is administered based on the age-specific pathogens associated with the disease.

-- Newborns: enterobacteria, streptococci, Listeria monocytogenes ⇒ Therapy: cefuroxime and ampicillin
+- Newborns: Enterobacteriaceae, Streptococcus pneumoniae, Listeria monocytogenes ⇒ Therapy: cefuroxime and ampicillin

 - Adults: Streptococcus pneumoniae, Neisseria meningitidis, Listeria monocytogenes (in > 50-year-olds) ⇒ Therapy: ceftriaxone and ampicillin

-Cardinal symptoms: Headache, neck stiffness, fever, decrease in vigilance (the symptoms do not always occur in this combination!)
+Cardinal symptoms: headache, neck stiffness, fever, and decrease in vigilance (the symptoms do not always occur in this combination!)

-Also, patients often show the following symptoms: nausea, vomiting, vertigo, and photophobia.
-One third of patients display focal neurological deficits like palsies, sensitivity impairments, and speech disorders occur; one tenth also shows cranial nerve damages.
-Kernig’s sign and Brudzinski’s sign can be positive (see the article on neurological examination).
-In infections with Neisseria, skin bleedings in the context of Waterhouse-Friderichsen syndrome are possible.
+Also, patients often present with the following symptoms: nausea, vomiting, vertigo, and photophobia.
+One-third of the patients display focal neurologic deficits such as cranial nerve palsies (mostly cranial nerves 3 and 6), sensitivity impairments and speech disorders; one-tenth also present with cranial nerve damage.
+Kerning’s sign and Brudzinski’s sign can be positive (see the article on neurologic examination).
+In infections with Neisseria, bleeding of the skin is possible in the context of Waterhouse-Friderichsen syndrome.

-CSF examination: The examination of the CSF is the diagnostic basis.
+CSF examination: The diagnosis is based on the examination of the CSF.
 The pathogens in the CSF can be detected using the Gram stain, CSF cultures, antigen quick tests, PCR, and blood cultures.
 Cases of acute bacterial meningitis produce the following picture (before treatment):